MATH Reading Challenge - Great Picture Books that can teach you (almost) everything you need to know about math

 Raise your hand if you like learning from picture books!
 Me too!!
 In fact, it is one of my favorite cheats to #neverStopLearning.

-Below I have organized our favorite books for learning.
+Below I have organized 28 of our favorite books for learning.
 Look for these topics: Numeracy, Operations & Algebra, Geometry & Spatial Relations, and Math History.

 Reading all these books with your children will be no small feat.
 But when you do you'll all be math superstars!